Is Your 401(k) Enough?

 But be aware that you can’t touch the money before age 59-1/2 and the account must be at least five years old, or you may pay a significant penalty, plus taxes.
 Once you stop working, you can’t make new contributions.

 Roth IRA: This functions like an IRA, but you contribute after-tax dollars, so you don’t get a deduction.
 But while you do pay tax on your contributions, you can get tax-free earnings on all your money.
 As with a regular IRA, you can’t withdraw earnings before age 59-1/2 and until five years after the account is opened.
 However, you can withdraw your contributions at any time, making this a good account for young savers who might hit a rough patch.
+However, you may have to pay taxes and penalties on earnings in your Roth IRA.

-Your contributions to a Roth IRA are combined with contributions to any regular IRAs under the same annual limit — $6,000 a year, with another $1,000 if you’re older than 50.
+Your contributions to a Roth IRA are combined with contributions to any regular IRAs under the same annual limit — $7,000 a year, with another $1,000 if you’re older than 50.
 Early withdrawals of earnings also may face a 10-percent penalty, plus taxes.

 Life Insurance: Universal, permanent or whole life insurance is an option for those who have maxed out contributions to other tax-deferred accounts, such as 401(k) plans.
 Insurance policies can include several different financial planning options, as well as tax benefits, and the death benefit can be an important estate-planning tool.
 Policy owners can take loans against their policies, giving them more financial flexibility.
 You also can keep most policies for your entire life, unlike term policies that expire after a fixed period.